-As Thanksgiving approaches, you’re probably already thinking about what to serve for dinner.
+As the holidays approach, you’re probably already thinking about what to serve for dinner.
 Maybe you’re not hosting, but you’ve been asked to contribute a dish.
 Good food is a huge part of celebrating the holidays for me, but I also know that I feel so much better when I avoid certain foods.
 So this year I’m trying to find a balance of traditional and Whole30 holiday recipes for the holidays.

 There are so many delicious Whole30 recipes to choose from.
 If you’re not familiar with the Whole30, you can read more about my experience here and here.
 Keep in mind that many of these recipes also fit Paleo guidelines, either as is or with some minor substitutions.

 *Please pin images from the original source OR you can find all pins from sources HERE.*